- Introduction

 Set Chart type to Pie Chart

 Fields will be Undergrad, and Postgrad.
-You will also need to increase the size under Appearance to make the charts easy to read.
+You will also need to increase the size under Appearance to make the charts easier to read.

 Finally, you may wish to set Display options to Clockwise so that the chart starts at the top:

-Discussion: What is wrong with the legend below?
+Discussion: What could be better in the legend below?

 Using both Scale and Colour

-Start by styling based on one of the attributes above (graduated colours or symbols), then click on the Vary Symbol by Attribute button in the Symbology pane.
+Start by styling pop_places based on one of the attributes above (graduated symbols or graduated colours), then click on the Vary Symbol by Attribute button in the Symbology pane.

-If your primary symbol type is colour based, you will be able to set a proportional size field.
+If your primary symbol type is colour-based, you will be able to set a proportional size field.
 If your primary symbol is size-based, you will be able to set an unclassed colour ramp field.
+In all cases, select POP_2000 as your Field for both components of the symbology.

 *Note that only the primary symbol type allows for graduated classes.
 Secondary fields will always be a continuous data range.

-In this case there is only one attribute available, however this is a great way for quickly showing multiple attributes.
+In this case there is only one attribute available, however this is a great way to quickly show multiple attributes.

 4. Heat Maps